8.1 Restore and enhance wetland and shoreline hydrology and habitats to increase nutrient uptake and storage by plants

 Approach

-• Convene a regional network of stormwater professionals to host workshops, webinars, and design charrettes on real projects.
+Convene a regional network of stormwater professionals to host workshops, webinars, and design charrettes focused on real projects.

-• Expand marine contractor training in permitting, seawall removal, and living shoreline installation.
+- Expand training for marine contractors on permitting, seawall removal, and installation of living shorelines.

 Resources